 At the UX brunch, the participants were able to witness a burn-out system in full action, drawing our host Rahel into a vicious cycle of overwork and frustration.

 It all started with very exciting news: an important client of Rahel’s fictuous company had ordered a new software package.
-The project team – consisting of Rahel as UX expert, a leader and five engineers – was starting their work on building and delivering the software.
+The project team – consisting of Rahel as UX expert, a leader and a couple of engineers – was starting their work on building and delivering the software.

 The first two days, the team invested in a kick-off meeting where they laid the ground for the coming development.
 We happened to meet Rahel in our regular UX circle, just the day after this kick-off.